Puma (German infantry fighting vehicle): Failed bids

 Based on unofficial information from the Czech general staff, Puma might be selected based on its "technological superiority".
 In December 2018, Puma was shortlisted together with the ASCOD, CV90 and Lynx In October 2019 it was announced that the Puma was being withdrawn from the competition.
 The manufacturer said that the Czech Army requirements would require an expensive redesign to the existing Puma which it was unwilling to undertake.

+The Czech army selected the CV9030 MkIV in July 2022 and signed the contract in December 2022.

 The Hungarian Defence Forces was looking to buy 200 new infantry fighting vehicles between 2020 and 2026.
 All of them were to replace the aging BTR-80 APCs.
 Eventually the Hungarian government decided on the Lynx.

 The United States Army sought a new family of vehicles to replace the aging fleet of M113 APCs and M2 Bradleys with the BCT Ground Combat Vehicle Program.
 With modification, the Puma satisfied the technical requirements of the BCT Ground Combat Vehicle Program and was offered by SAIC and Boeing.
 The SAIC-Boeing team was not awarded a technology development contract for their Puma-based vehicle in August 2011, and then filed a protest.
 The protest was denied in December 2011 based on concerns over the vehicle's force protection features, primarily the proposed active protection system and underbody armor, and 20 significant weaknesses which had potential solutions offered that were judged as inadequate.
 On 2 April 2013, the Congressional Budget Office released a report that advised purchasing current infantry fighting vehicles instead of developing a new vehicle for the GCV program.
 Buying the Puma would save $14.8 billion, and was called the most capable vehicle.
 The Army responded by saying no existing vehicle could match requirements to replace the Bradley.